Kate Jones (politician): 2017 election

 Ashgrove was abolished prior to the 2017 state election, so Jones contested and won the new seat of Cooper.

 Palaszczuk government

 On 16 February 2015, Jones was sworn in as Minister for Education, Minister for Tourism, Major Events and Small Business and Minister for the Commonwealth Games in the Palaszczuk Ministry, positions she held until 11 December 2017.

 On 12 December 2017, she was sworn in as Minister for Innovation and Tourism Development and Minister for the Commonwealth Games.

 Jones announced her retirement on 10 September 2020, the last sitting day before the 2020 Queensland state election in October.

 Personal life

-Kate Jones is married to Paul Cronin (former chief media adviser to Queensland Premiers Anna Bligh and Peter Beattie, and who now heads media relations at Queensland Rail).
-They have a son, Thomas Anthony Cronin, who was born in 2010.
+Kate Jones is married to Paul Cronin (former chief media adviser to Queensland Premiers Anna Bligh and Peter Beattie, and who now heads media relations at Aurizon.
+They have a son who was born in 2010.